BirdeeHub/tomlua/README.md

--- encode always accepts fancy dates, never outputs fancy tables, and is unaffected by all opts -- instead you may customize dates by replacing them with tomlua date types -- and you may make arrays appear as tables, or empty tables appear as arrays, -- local empty_toml_array = setmetatable({}, {
+-- encode always accepts fancy dates, never outputs fancy tables, and is unaffected by all opts -- instead you may customize dates by replacing them with tomlua date types -- and you may decide to make some strings multiline with tomlua.str_2_mul -- and you may make arrays appear as tables, or empty tables appear as arrays, -- local empty_toml_array = setmetatable({}, {
 --   toml_type = tomlua.types.ARRAY